 - Changing the expression of certain genes in a way that may inhibit muscle and strength gain

-- Burning calories that you’ll need to replace to maintain a sufficient energy surplus for building muscle
+- Burning calories that you must replace to maintain a sufficient energy surplus for building muscle

 So, how do you get the benefits of cardio without suffering the negative consequences?

 Simple: don’t do too much.

 Research shows that cardio’s downsides only become significant when you do large amounts, whereas low and moderate amounts are probably net positives.

 How much cardio are we talking about?

 There’s no one-size-fits-all answer, but to maximize muscle and strength gain, limit your weekly cardio time to no more than 50% of your weekly weightlifting time.
 That is, if you spend four hours lifting weights per week, don’t do over two hours of cardio.

 And remember that “cardio” doesn’t refer only to trotting on the treadmill—it also includes physically intensive hobbies like basketball, running, or cycling.